zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 make navigating a website smoother and easier.

-To add Nested Routing to our application, we'll need to use a few other things from `react-router-dom` - the `children` attribute on our route objects, the `Outlet` component, and the `useOutletContext` hook.
+To add Nested Routing to our application, we'll need to use a few other things from `react-router-dom`: the `children` attribute on our route objects, the `Outlet` component, and the `useOutletContext` hook.
 Let's dive into each of those in turn!

 ## Rendering Nested Routes as "children"

-In our last code along, you might have noticed that we didn't have an `App` component in our list of components.
+In our last code-along, you might have noticed that we didn't have an `App` component in our list of components.
 In fact, there was no single parent component to our whole application!
 Instead, we just had a bunch of parallel components, each of which was rendering on its own route.

 While this parallel approach definitely works, and might be the right decision depending on the app you're building, it has some drawbacks.
-As mentioned above, we had some code that wasn't very DRY - we used the NavBar component in every one of our page views, and gave each of our routes the same exact errorElement.
+As mentioned above, we had some code that wasn't very DRY — we used the `NavBar` component in every one of our page views, and gave each of our routes the same exact `errorElement`.

 Moreover, the only way we could have declared global state for our application would have been through creating our own contextProvider with the `useContext`